 As additional background, note that this approach is inspired by sessions like the Tips, Techniques, and Courseware track at ITiCSE, or the Demos sessions at SIGCSE:

 However, don’t be limited by those calls and formats.
 Consider especially domain-specific material or applications which the SPLASH audience may be particularly qualified to appreciate and comment on.
 If it’s a teaching experience that you’d like to share, we’re interested in hearing about it.

 2. Computer Science Education Studies

 We also welcome conventional papers describing CS education research results or tools.
 CS education studies should have a clear link to software systems or programming languages, either through research or topic area.
-Papers should be of length appropriate to their content, but in no case more than 6 pages.
+Papers should be of length appropriate to their content, but in no case more than 8 pages, excluding references (this was changed since an original version of the call, which was 6 pages).
 Authors should follow the same guidelines for anonymity as for OOPSLA (http://2017.splashcon.org/track/splash-2017-OOPSLA#Call-for-Papers).

 |Sat 12 Aug 2017|